⚡ Faster setup option

 Step 2: Add Accounting Data

-You can add Tax Rates, Accounts, and Contacts manually or via CSV import.
+You can add Tax Rates, Accounts, Currencies, Contacts, Items and Tags manually or via CSV import.

 Option A: Add Manually